 Do you think gun access should be restricted?
-What do you think might be done to better regulate access?
 Or do you think nothing should be done?

 Finally, if you don’t know anyone that conceals and carries a firearm on campus, you can simply share any other thoughts you might have on the subject that are not covered by these questions.